ianl-terawe/academy/genomics/sequencing/sequence.md

 <!--- log file needed? --->

+NGSEP has been written in the Java programming language and packaged for use as a Java ARchive (JAR) file - a 'zip-inspired' file format for aggregating many files together.

 The rest of the input to NGSEP can be delineated as follows:

 - The reference genome - indicated by the `-r` flag, this reference is _Saccharomyces cerevisiae_ detailed in FASTA format